 DOSAGE AND ADMINISTRATION

-Administer Voraxaze intravenously as a bolus injection over 5 minutes.
-Flush intravenous line before and after administration of Voraxaze.
+The recommended dosage of Voraxaze is 50 Units per kilogram (kg) as a single intravenous injection administered over 5 minutes.
+Flush intravenous line before and after administration.

-- Reconstitute the contents of the vial with 1 mL of sterile saline for injection, USP.
+Reconstitute the contents of the vial with 1 mL of 0.9% Sodium Chloride Injection, USP.

-- Use reconstituted Voraxaze immediately or store under refrigeration at 36° to 46°F (2° to 8°C) for up to 4 hours if not used immediately.
-Voraxaze contains no preservative and is supplied as a single-use vial.
+Use reconstituted Voraxaze immediately or store under refrigeration at 36° to 46°F (2° to 8°C) for up to 4 hours if not used immediately.
+Voraxaze contains no preservative and is supplied as a single-dose vial.
 Discard any unused product.

 WARNINGS AND PRECAUTIONS

-Serious allergic reactions occurred in less than 1% of patients [see Adverse Reactions (6.1)].
+Serious hypersensitivity reactions occurred in less than 1% of patients [see Adverse Reactions (6.1)].

-Methotrexate concentrations within 48 hours following administration of Voraxaze can only be reliably measured by a chromatographic method.
-DAMPA (4-deoxy-4-amino-N10- methylpteroic acid) is an inactive metabolite of methotrexate resulting from treatment with Voraxaze.
-DAMPA interferes with the measurement of methotrexate concentration using immunoassays resulting in an erroneous measurement which overestimates the methotrexate concentration.
-Due to the long half-life of DAMPA (t1/2 of approximately 9 hours), measurement of methotrexate using immunoassays is unreliable for samples collected within 48 hours following Voraxaze administration [see Clinical Pharmacology (12.1)].
+DAMPA (4-deoxy-4-amino-N10- methylpteroic acid), an inactive metabolite of methotrexate formed following Voraxaze administration, interferes with the measurement of methotrexate concentration using immunoassays.
+This interference results in an overestimation of the methotrexate concentration.
+Based on the half-life of DAMPA (about 9 hours), Voraxaze may interfere with the measurement of methotrexate concentration for up to 48 hours following a Voraxaze dose [see Clinical Pharmacology (12.1)].